-These vegetables are naturally rich sources of essential nutrients and one cooked cup of these greens provides 27% of daily needs of calcium, 4 grams proteins, and 5 grams fiber.
+These vegetables are naturally rich sources of essential nutrients and one cooked cup of these greens provides 27% of daily needs of calcium, 4 grams of proteins, and 5 grams of fiber.
 Moreover, these vegetables are also rich sources of antioxidants and help to reduce the risk of disease development.

 9. Red Cabbage